Compile and Bundle ESM Components#

 .....<module-path>/ConfettiButton.bundle.js 10.5kb

-The compiled JavaScript file will be automatically loaded if it remains alongside the component.
 If you rename the component or modify its code or _importmap, you must recompile the component.
-For ongoing development, consider using the --autoreload option to ignore the compiled file and automatically reload the development version when it changes.
+For ongoing development, consider using the --dev option to ignore the compiled file and automatically reload the development version when it changes.

 Compilation Steps#